aaronbloomfield/ccc/hws/btcparser/index.md

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here.  <!-- So far there aren't any significant changes to report. -->

+- Sat, 9/17: clarified the Python example in the Merkle tree section (no content changes, but a bit better of an explanation)
 - Thu, 9/15: added the last bullet point guarantee in the Validation section